tensorchord/vechord/docs/source/utils.md

 # Toolkit

 We provides some basic tools to help you build the RAG pipeline.
-But it's not limited to thses internal tools.
+But it's not limited to these internal tools.
 You can use whatever you like.

 You may need to install with extras: